Realkooljosh/Realkooljosh/README.md

 - 👋 Hi, I’m @Realkooljosh
-- 👀 I’m interested in programming for my engineering interface as an engineer
+- 👀 I’m interested in programming for building engineering interface/layout as an engineer
 - 🌱 I’m currently learning web development bootcamp course
 - 💞️ I’m looking to collaborate on angles applicable to designing engineering interface and working out solutions
 - 📫 How to reach me +2348160803821 or oyewolejoshua95@gmail.com